How to Choose an Executive Assistant Agency: 12-Point CEO Checklist

 Red Flags When Choosing an Executive Assistant Agency

 Sometimes the easiest way to choose the right agency is to notice what the wrong agency avoids answering.

-If you see several of these warning signs, slow down before signing.
+• The agency sells speed instead of fit.
 Fast matching is useful only if it does not come at the expense of compatibility.

+• You are expected to manage quality yourself.
 If you have to correct, train, and manage the assistant alone, the agency is not providing a managed service.

+• Backup and replacement terms are unclear.
 Reliability depends on what happens when something goes wrong.

+• Security is treated as a generic NDA.
 Executive support requires more than a template confidentiality clause.

+• The agency cannot explain whether it serves executives or general admin buyers.
 A provider that sells everything to everyone may not be built for CEO-level support.

 How DonnaPro Fits the Checklist